So, you are looking for a guitar that needs to be a little smaller than standard?

-You're not decided on whether it's to be an acoustic guitar or an electric, but you now a full-sized one is too big for whomever is intending to play.
+You're not decided on whether it's to be an acoustic guitar or an electric, but you know a full-sized one is too big for whomever is intending to play.

-We've got you!
+I've got you!
 This blog is for you!
-You may be a little bewildered at the selection of disparate products out there, so we've made this guide ot help make sense of things a little.
+You may be a little bewildered at the selection of instruments out there, so I've made this quick guide to help make sense of things a little.
 You may be buying a child their first guitar, or you may be looking for something small and portable to have as an easy 'go-to'.
-Read on!
+In any case, Read on!

 Squier Mini Stratocaster